This post is in partnership with Expedia Group. Thank you so much for your support of my brand partners!

 Prefer a more retreat like feeling for your stay in Edinburgh?
 Just five minutes from Edinburgh city centre by car, James Thomson’s Prestonfield House is Edinburgh’s most exclusive luxury hotel, privacy and seclusion, a cool bar and 18 beautifully designed suites.

 Prefer to stay in an apartment?
-Edinburgh has a variety of Airbnb and VRBO listings for your stay.
+Edinburgh has a variety of VRBO listings for your stay.

 Customs And Etiquette In Edinburgh